 School Discipline & Achievements

 The school has a policy which underpins behaviour and pupil support at Gnoll Primary School.
 Pupils are rewarded for good behaviour and achievement but also recognise that appropriate sanctions are required for breaking school rules.
-All staff are involved in the implementation of these rules and are proactive in rewarding good behaviour through our castle reward charts.
+All staff are involved in the implementation of these rules and are proactive in rewarding good behaviour through our Dojos.
 These rewards are individual, class and whole school.
 We also hold Achievements Assembly on Friday morning which again celebrates success and achievement within the classroom.
 Each child is placed in a house.
-They are Mackworth, Evan, Bevan and Trick (people who were influencial in developing the town of Neath).
+They are Mackworth, Evan, Bevan and Trick (people who were influential in developing the town of Neath).

 The support offered at the school has been a fundamental key to our success in ensuring pupils enjoy their time with us at the Gnoll.
 They feel valued and rewarded and achieve outstanding results.